srnd/Topocons/README.md

 # Topocons

-These icons are only licensed for use by SRND.
+These icons are only licensed for use by CodeDay.
 Sorry!

 ## Use